JuliusKoronci/file-upload/README.md

 The application consists of the back end part and front end part.

+Assumptions: nodejs, yarn, docker available on the target machine.
+Ports free for services, possibility to edit the hosts file

 #### BACKEND
 BE is developed in symfony 4.1.
 The application is run via a docker container.
 To set up the application, docker needs to be installed on the machine.